bonka/web/README.md

 # Bare Form Website

-A personal brand website for Bjørn Molstad using a question-based positioning strategy that leverages filmmaking metaphors to create a distinctive personal brand.
+A personal brand website for Bjørn Molstad using a question-based positioning strategy that leverages filmmaking metaphors to create a distinctive personal brand!

 ## Overview